aleontiev/adbc/docs/zql.md

 ### Caveats

-- Some PreQL queries may actually require multiple SQL queries (e.g. `alter` or `create` with array arguments), so PreQL always returns an array of query results (even though this is not very intuitive for `select`)
+- Some ZQL queries may actually require multiple SQL queries (e.g. `alter` or `create` with array arguments), so ZQL always returns an array of query results (even though this is not very intuitive for `select`)
-- Even though all queries produced by PreQL will be valid SQL, not all queries will execute on all backends; for a trivial example, consider a custom user-defined function "foo" which is valid to specify in PreQL/SQL but will not successfully execute elsewhere unless "foo" is defined there as well
+- Even though all queries produced by ZQL will be valid SQL, not all queries will execute on all backends; for a trivial example, consider a custom user-defined function "foo" which is valid to specify in ZQL/SQL but will not successfully execute elsewhere unless "foo" is defined there as well

 ### SQL Injection

-To provide safety from SQL injection, PreQL ensures the following:
+To provide safety from SQL injection, ZQL ensures the following:
 - Identifiers are always escaped with identifier quote characters (e.g. `"` in Postgres)
-- Normal literal strings are not escaped by PreQL and will instead by returned separately as parameters to later be interpretted by a SQL driver
+- Normal literal strings are not escaped by ZQL and will instead by returned separately as parameters to later be interpretted by a SQL driver
-- Escaped literal strings are escaped by PreQL using SQL-standard escaping (doubling quote characters inside the literal)
+- Escaped literal strings are escaped by ZQL using SQL-standard escaping (doubling quote characters inside the literal)
 - The names of all keywords and functions are validated for alphanumeric characters
 - The names of operators are validated by cross-checking a known list
-- It is not possible to add arbitrary and unvalidated raw SQL in PreQL
+- It is not possible to add arbitrary and unvalidated raw SQL in ZQL

-This means that, even if working with unvalidated user input, PreQL queries should be protected from injection.
+This means that, even if working with unvalidated user input, ZQL queries should be protected from injection.

 ### Statements

 #### alter database

+TODO

 #### alter schema

+TODO

 #### alter table

+TODO

 #### alter sequence

+TODO

 #### alter column

+TODO

 #### alter constraint

+TODO

 #### alter index

+TODO

 #### create database

 Represents a CREATE DATABASE statement

-PreQL:
+ZQL:
 ```
 {
     "create": {